feathersui/feathersui-starling/documentation/help/markdown/alert.md

 ## Closing and disposal

 The alert will automatically remove itself from the display list and dispose itself when one of its buttons is triggered.
+In most cases, you don't need to do any kind of cleanup.

 To manually close and dispose the alert without triggering a button, you may simply remove the alert from its parent:

 ``` code
 alert.removeFromParent( true );